A counterintuitive approach to business success? Being kind

 To be clear, I’m not saying that hard decisions won’t have to be made.
 And at times, there are people who will take advantage of your kindness (and sometimes, we need to let these people go).
 To avoid this, we need to have clear boundaries and expectations—but even a small dose of kindness in the workplace goes a long way.

 If we believe others are generous, we are inclined to act more generously ourselves, since kindness is often contagious.
-And as a leader, it’s the best way to build a team who is happy to go that extra mile.
+And as a leader, it’s the best way to build a team that is happy to go that extra mile.

 Rena Nigam is the founder and CEO of Meytier, which she started with the mission to help improve diversity at scale through a technology-based approach.